Updated: Friday, Oct. 16, 2020

 Flexible Grading Policy

-The flexible grading policy initiated in the spring will continue through the fall 2020 semester.
-At the conclusion of the semester, faculty will award letter grades to students for their work.
-Once standard letter grades are posted, students may choose to keep some or all of those standard grades (A-F), or they may choose to have some or all of the grades recorded as Pass/Fail (P/F).
+The flexible grading policy initiated in the spring will continue through the Fall 2020 semester.
+At the conclusion of the semester, faculty will award standard letter grades to students for their work.
+Once standard letter grades are posted, students may choose to keep some or all of those standard grades (A to D-), or they may choose to have some or all of the grades recorded as Pass (P); once changed, P grades are not reversible and students may not request the grade to be reverted back to the standard letter grade.

 Research, Internships, and Clinical Fieldwork

-The Guggenheim Memorial Library will be open but will be operating at a 25% reduced capacity and will follow the same physical distancing limitations as all other buildings on campus.
-Masks will be required inside the library and temperature-scanning technology will be used as a screening method to conduct temperature checks in order to gain access to the library.
+The Guggenheim Memorial Library will be open to students and Monmouth University employees but will be operating at a reduced capacity and will follow the same physical distancing limitations as all other buildings on campus.
+Computer use and study space will be available for students and the campus community following health and safety guidelines.

 The bookstore will be open Monday through Friday, from 8 a.m. to 5 p.m., beginning September 7, 2020.
 Students are welcome to purchase their books in person during those times.
 Social distancing and face coverings are required.
 Enter through the OceanFirst Bank Center and exit through the exterior vestibule.